Connect with others who understand.

 • Laser therapy — Shining an intense light to destroy warts or abnormal cells

 MyPsoriasisTeam is the social network for people with psoriasis and psoriatic arthritis and their loved ones.
-On MyPsoriasisTeam, more than 117,000 members come together to ask questions, give advice, and share their stories with others who understand life with psoriasis and psoriatic arthritis.
+On MyPsoriasisTeam, more than 134,000 members come together to ask questions, give advice, and share their stories with others who understand life with psoriasis and psoriatic arthritis.

 Are you living with both HPV and psoriasis?
-Do you have questions or suggestions regarding management of the skin symptoms?
+Do you have questions or suggestions regarding the management of skin symptoms?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

-A MyPsoriasisTeam Subscriber
+A MyPsoriasisTeam Visitor

 All updates must be accompanied by text or a picture.